 Kelvin is a seasoned executive with over 25 years of diverse leadership experience across the development, corporate financial services, and startup sectors.
 As a qualified Actuary, he has built a strong career working in emerging markets, holding senior executive roles in a variety of industries.
 Kelvin has served as CEO of a life insurance company in Tanzania, Regional Director for a digital health company in Kenya, and co-founder and COO of a healthtech startup in India and Pakistan.
 His entrepreneurial spirit and leadership have shaped his ability to navigate complex environments and deliver impactful solutions.

-Currently, Kelvin is the Director of Adaptation and Resilience at FSD Africa, where he leads efforts to drive financial market innovation across Africa.
+Currently, Kelvin is the Director, Adaptation and Resilience at FSD Africa, where he leads efforts to drive financial market innovation across Africa.
 His focus is on enhancing resilience and enabling green, inclusive growth across the continent.
 Based in Cairo, Egypt, Kelvin is deeply committed to making a positive impact in the regions he serves.

 Chief Investment Officer